Get the Recipe

 After roasting a suckling pig a few weeks back, I found myself in possession of far more pork bones and scraps than any reasonable person would know what to do with.
 Some of them went into a batch of boiled bone broth which Chichi made.
 Other scraps turned into a stewed pork filling for arepas (stay tuned for a recipe).
-But at the end of the week, I
+But at the end of the week, I still had a good deal of flavorful fat and rind hanging out.
+What to do?

 Well honestly, nothing goes with pork like beans.
 The greatest pork and bean dish I've ever had was in Toledo, Spain, where suckling pigs roasted in a wood-fired oven were served alongside a large cazuela filled with judias—a fat, white kidney-shaped relative of the butter bean or lima bean—cooked into a porky, tomatoey stew.
 Large and robust, they had a perfectly creamy texture and deeply porky flavor.
 Definitely something worth replicating at home.